bonaparte/bonaparte/README.md

 # Bonaparte

 Bonaparte is a modular UX framework designed to work with standard UI frameworks.
-I can be used with all modern JavaScript Libraries like React, Angular and jQuery as well as with commonly used front end frameworks like Bootstrap, Foundation or Semantic UI.
+It provides a set of commonly used structural components that help designers and developers to create better user experiences.

+Components are written in plain JavaScript and work nicely with JavaScript frameworks like React, Angular or just jQuery.
+WebComponents allow functionality to live in HTML.
+This makes Bonaparte compatible with any framework in any programming language that outputs HTML.

+Bonaparte is Design agnostic.
+It's components provide structure but do not come with any design.
+In addition, no component uses the `class` attribute to create functionality.
+Therefore, the CSS classes of any Frontend Framework can be used to add styling.

 This build uses a custom theme inspired by Semantic UI which has been developed for editorial tools at Dow Jones & Co.